I went to Georgia for one reason: I wanted new mountains.

 Difficulty | Moderate — one main uphill, gentle descent

-The trail kicks off from Mestia’s main square.
-Just head past the new Queen Tamar statue, cross the river, and turn left—basically follow anyone wearing hiking boots and zip-off pants.
+The trail starts from Mestia’s main square.
+Walk past the Queen Tamar statue, cross the river, and turn left.

 Trail Split: Classic vs. Upper Route

 Not long after the high point, the trail forks.
-Most people take the wide, obvious dirt track down through Zardlashi and Mushkeli.
-It’s the easier option—nothing wrong with it, just not that exciting.
-You’ll be walking along 4×4 roads, passing the occasional cow and crumbling house, until you hit Zhamushi.
+Most people take the wide dirt track down through Zardlashi and Mushkeli.
+It’s the easier option, but you’ll be on 4×4 roads most of the way, passing a few cows and half-abandoned houses before reaching Zhamushi.

 Zhamushi to Zhabeshi